TheMariday/fast-dds-example/README.md

 ## Installation:

 Firstly on windows, this only works in visual studio, bear that in mind.
+Otherwise it will fallover when it comes to finding openssl

 Download the installer from [here](https://www.eprosima.com/product-download) and then restart. usual stuff